Apochrosi/Modding-Requests/README.md

 Give us a command that can be used in events to replace ones origin with another.

-52 - Rule for disabling the move of capital
+52 - Game Rule for disabling the move of capital

 Make a customizable rule where one can define a scenario where a species cannot change capital.
 There are some scenarios where one would want an empire to be unable to change capital for lore or gameplay reasons.
-The lack of a way to disable capital swapping is currently making civics/origins linked to that idea hard to make.
+The lack of a way to disable capital swapping is currently making civics/origins linked to that idea hard to create.

-53 -
+53 - Make swap_type work with traits

+With the release of the Lithoid DLC and its accompanying update a few existing features were changed to make lithoids fit in with the rest of the game.
+One of these changes was dividing the Devouring Swarm civic into one that fit the traditional hive mind and one that fit a lithoid one that was named Terravore.
+In the code however These two civics ahre the same civic slot with a new addition the swap_type string is used to define when the civic will have the traditional name and description and when to use the new Terravore one.

+In the swap_type explanation found in the 00_civics.txt file it is written that it only the name and description can be changed by this trigger.
+ADding this feature would make it possible for us to not make seperate origins for species classes that shouldn't get the default traits or scenarios where only speific species classes should get a trait from the origin.

+	# In this scenario the civic/origin gives a trait by default if chosen, but if the trigger is activated no trait is given

+	civic = {

+		traits = {
+			trait = trait_x
+		}

+		swap_type = {

+			traits = {
+				# empty
+			}

+			trigger = {
+				local_human_species_class = SPECIES_CLASS
+			}
+		}
+	}

+or;

+	# In this scenario the civic/origin gives no trait by default if chosen, but if the trigger is activated the trait is given

+	civic = {

+		swap_type = {

+			traits = {
+				trait = trait_x
+			}

+			trigger = {
+				local_human_species_class = SPECIES_CLASS
+			}
+		}
+	}

+The rest of code for the origin/civic example has been removed to make the example easier.

+Either of these two options would be very useful.

+54